asr4memory/asr-dataset-creator/README.md

 ## Usage

-### Preliminary remark

-Remember to define input and output folders for each script

-### Data Preparation

 1. Anonymize subtile files if necessary (`.vtt`) using anonymized word segment tables (`.csv`) provided by the ASR4Memory pipelines.
     ```sh
     python anonymize_vtt.py